Jay154421/Trace-App-CCRO/trace-app/README.md

 # TRACE System

+## Introduction
+The TRACER System is a comprehensive digital solution developed for the City Civil Registry Office (CCRO) to manage, track, and secure birth certificate (Certificate of Live Birth - COLB) records.
+It is designed to modernize public service by moving away from traditional, paper-based tracking to an efficient, digital-first workflow.
+The system ensures that every applicant's document requirements are organized, verifiable, and easily accessible.

+## Purpose
-TRACE System is a birth certificate (COLB) application tracker focused on document completeness.
-It manages applicant records, age-group-based requirements, checklist compliance, attachments, and database backup/restore for local office workflows.
+The primary purpose of the TRACE System is to streamline the evaluation of birth certificate applications by focusing on document completeness.
+It helps manage applicant records, dynamically adapt checklists based on age-group requirements, and handle document attachments and workflows.
+By doing so, it enhances the operational efficiency of the local civil registry office and ensures accuracy in civil registrations.

 ## Features